kelechi-aims/alx-system_engineering-devops/0x01-shell_permissions/README.md

-0-iam_betty contains command for switching btw users
+1-who_am_1 command for printing the effective username of the current user